InSmartGroup/GoIT_Team_Project/README.md

 ```

 ### Command: get birthday
-- Result: If exists, returns a birthday of a specified contact name
+- Result: If exists in Book of Contacts, returns a birthday of a specified contact name and the number of days
+till next birthday.
 - Example:
 ```commandline
 Input: